BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 ```

 OK, so visually its not a very appealing footer.
 But then, neither is the Minima theme overall.
 In fact, I plan to replace the minima theme with another around version 0.03.0 of this site.
 It's in the Milestones (ToDo: Insert emoji for laughing uproariously).

+## Making the first release of the site

+I'm happy now with the initial look and feel to my blogging site.
+I'll make a final commit of my outstanding work, then I'll make another commit and add a Release tag.
+For now, the release tags will follow the format `releases/\d+\.\d+\.\d+`.
+I prefer to use a full Git Annotated Tag.
+Details on Git Tagging can be found in [Git Basics - Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging.)

+Once you have committed all the changes you want for Release 0.0.1, run this command in the Powershell terminal window (modify the command as appropriate for your site):
+`git tag -a releases/0.01.000 -m " Initial release of Bill's Blog"`

+Verify the tag is there with the command `git tag` which will list all existing tags.

+## Wrapping up

+This concludes the first edition of this post.
+In all my career, I've never encountered a significant document that didn't require revisions, and I expect this will, as well.
+During the course of developing this site, I plan to incorporate a revision tracking system, so (eventually), you should be able to see all the revisions I've done to the post, and a change log.
+However, my idea is that I'll only publish post revisions when I do a site release.
+I may increment the third part of the site version when I publish a revision to a post.
+I think that is in keeping with the spirit of Semantic Versioning, since 'fixing' a published post would be somewhat equivalent to fixing a bug in a released software package.

+There are some Milestones defined in this repository's Issues tab, which detail what I hope to accomplish in the next four revisions.
+Feel free to look them over if you want to know what's coming in the next three parts to this series.

+Comments for posts should be enabled soon, until then, please use the Issues on this repository to communicate with me, if you find errors or have questions.

+Thanks for staying to the end :-).

+Bill Hertzing, April 8, 2021